-As you would expect to find in the largest city in Italy, Milan has multiple Christmas markets, seasonal celebrations and winter events over the holiday period.
+As you would expect to find in the largest city in Italy, there are multiple Christmas markets in Milan, seasonal celebrations and winter events over the holiday period.
 Milan is a busy city all year round but in December the city becomes busier and more festive than anywhere else in the country.
 It’s one of the best winter city breaks in Italy and perfect for a long weekend away.

 It’s hardly surprising that Italian food is the highlight of the Milan Christmas market.
 Like everywhere in Italy, food is an integral part of the culture and lifestyle.
 People like to eat out from hole-in-the-wall pizza by the slice type places to high-end world-renowned restaurants.
 Milan is also famous for shopping especially for fashion and design stores meaning you can get all your Christmas shopping done while on holiday.